Two Exciting High-redshift Galaxy Candidates Turn Out to Be Two Exciting Ultra-cool Brown Dwarfs: Data Analysis

 \subsection{Spectral Fitting}

-Given the spectral shape of both objects, detected proper motion, and lack of variability (see Section~\ref{sec:results}), we conclude that both objects are ultracool brown dwarfs.
-For the brown dwarf models we use the fitting routine {\ucdmcmc} \citep{ucdmcmc} with \citet{\bdmodel} models covering parameter ranges of effective temperature $275\,{\rm K}\leq T_{\rm eff}\leq2400\,{\rm K}$, surface gravity $3\leq \log g \leq 5.5 \,(\mbox{cgs})$, vertical mixing $2\leq \log k_{\rm zz} \leq 9 \,(\mbox{cgs})$ and solar scaled metallicity $-1\leq [M/H] \leq 1$.
-We also fit spectra with standard galaxy models using {\bagpipes} \citep{carnall18}.
+Given the spectral shape of both objects, detected proper motion, and lack of variability (see Section~\ref{sec:results}), we conclude that both objects are Y dwarfs.
+For the brown dwarf models we use the fitting routine {\nifty} \citep{hainline25}. {\nifty} compares observed near-to-mid-infrared spectroscopy to standard brown dwarf models in a Bayesian framework.
+We use {\tt \bdmodelA} atmospheric model \citep{atmopp} that covers the range in effective temperature $250\,{\rm K}\leq T_{\rm eff}\leq1200\,{\rm K}$, surface gravity $2.5\leq \log g \leq 5.5 \,(\mbox{cgs})$, and solar scaled metallicity $-1\leq [M/H] \leq 0.3$.
+Given that {\bdmodelA} reaches the lowest temperature among the available models, we use it as a fiducial model.
+For comparison, we also use {\bdmodelS} model \citep{elfowl25}, for which the ranges are $275\,{\rm K}\leq T_{\rm eff}\leq2400\,{\rm K}$, $3\leq \log g \leq 5 \,(\mbox{cgs})$, and $-1\leq [M/H] \leq 1$.
+We further fit spectra with standard galaxy models using {\bagpipes} \citep{carnall18} that include the damping wing prescription as described in \citet{asada25}.